chenboran/firesight-wiki-clone/op-FireSight.md

-This operation records _FireSight_ configuration and version information to the pipeline model.
+Record _FireSight_ configuration and version information to the pipeline model.

 ### Model
 <pre>